sjbennett123/polarlarp/content/camps/racoon_creek_state_park_camp_1.md

 Giant Eagle Pharmacy: 17 minutes northwest, https://goo.gl/maps/xmuq29vtU9LYaTTL7

-**Nearby hotels**
+## **Nearby hotels**

-A: There are several hotels located just beyond the Pennsylvania boarder in Weirton, WV, which is less than 20 minutes from the camp site.
+There are several hotels located just beyond the Pennsylvania boarder in Weirton, WV, which is less than 20 minutes from the camp site.
 The hotels include Holiday Inn, Comfort Inn, and Fairfield Inn & Suites.

 ## Jennerstown Borough Services: